Little Moon of Alban (Hallmark Hall of Fame): Production

 George Schaefer was the producer and director and James Costigan the writer.
 It was broadcast in color on the NBC network on March 24, 1958, as part of the series, Hallmark Hall of Fame.
 Presented as an Easter special, it was the first 90-minute original teleplay commissioned by the Hallmark Hall of Fame.
+It was a key early role for George Peppard.

 Adaptations

 In 1960, Costigan adapted the work for Broadway with Harris reprising her role and John Justin playing part of the English officer and Robert Redford playing the part of her fiance.

 The program was restaged in March 1964 with Harris reprising her role and Dirk Bogarde in the role of the English officer.
 Ruth White played Shelagh Mangan in the 1964 version and won an Emmy award for outstanding performance in a supporting role by an actress.

 Reception

 Critics

 In The New York Times, Jack Gould called it a play of "stirring poignancy and beauty" and "a searching and sensitive study of the turmoil of a human soul."
 He praised Harris's performance as a "glowing" and "utterly compelling" depiction of sincere faith and inner struggle.

 Charles Mercer of the Associated Press called it "technically faultless" and praised the superb acting and production.
 He did, however, find that the story "failed to transcend sectarianism" and failed to convince him that Bridgid Mary's life with the Sisters of Charity would be more satisfying than it might have been as the wife of the English lieutenant.

 William Ewald of the United Press praised Costigan's "crisp and prickly dialogue" and was especially effusive in his praise for Julie Harris's performance: "She has that ability rare among TV actresses -- and almost non-existent among movie queens -- to pitch out an emotion without excessive gesture, she does not merely underplay, she does something much finer -- she works from inside herself, squeezing out scenes through her pores."

 Cecil Smith of the Los Angeles Times called it "an excellent piece of work, beautifully staged".